Andre W. Brewster: Start of career

 In January 1885, Brewster received a direct commission as a second lieutenant in the 10th Infantry Regiment, a post which had also been sought by David L. Brainard.
 He served on frontier duty, including campaigns against the Apache and Sioux during the American Indian Wars.

 During the Spanish–American War, Brewster commanded Company B, 9th Infantry.
 He took part in the Siege of Santiago and the Battle of San Juan Hill.
 He was recommended for brevet promotion to captain for his conduct at San Juan Hill.
 Following his service in Cuba, Brewster continued to command Company B during the Philippine Insurrection.

 Medal of Honor action

-For his actions during the Boxer Rebellion on July 13, 1900, in Tientsin, China, Brewster was awarded the Medal of Honor.
+For his actions during the Boxer Rebellion on July 13, 1900, in Tianjin, China, Brewster was awarded the Medal of Honor.